kapouer/matchdom/README.md

 Parses string as html or xml.

-### url format

-Fuse source and destination places as if they were url components.

 ### Special behaviors for merging in attributes

 - if it has a DOMTokenList interface like `class`, and if source expression is different from destination, tokens are added.
 Otherwise the whole attribute is set.